Asger Jorn Villa in Albissola Marina

 Umberto was a builder, and thanks to him the house was soon useful for living in, and soon Jorn and his family moved in, so did Umberto and Teresa, and they lived here together for the next 16 years, now Jorn filled it all with ceramic reliefs, described above.

-While working on the house Umberto told about his war experience in world war 2 at the front at Stalingrad, Jorn started to use this story as an inspiration to a painting, which he worked on many times over the years, latest in 1972 shortly before he died, the work is now on display at Silkeborg Museum ‘The Asger Jorn Museum’, it is the biggest painting Jorn ever painted, about 20 square meters, it’s almost possible to write a book only about this !
+While working on the house Umberto told about his war experience in world war 2 at the front at Stalingrad, Jorn started to use this story as an inspiration to a painting, which he worked on many times over the years, latest in 1972 shortly before he died, the work is now on display at Silkeborg Museum now "Museumjorn", it is the biggest painting Jorn ever painted, about

 In 1959, after Jorn’s pictures started selling at reasonable prices he bought the villa next to his, to have more room.